What is a Bachelor of Science in Health Data Analytics?

 - Award-winning faculty: Drexel Dornsife faculty conduct population health research in communities across the United States and the world, focusing on areas including epidemiology, biostatistics, global health, health policy, and health economics.

-Learning Outcomes for Drexel Dornsife’s Bachelor of Science in Health Data Analytics Degree
+Learning Outcomes for Drexel Dornsife’s Health Data Analytics Bachelor's Degree

-Students in the Health Data Analytics degree program learn to:
+Students in the Health Data Analytics bachelor's degree program offered by Drexel University Dornsife School of Public Health learn to:

 - Understand data in context, using information about data collection, study design, and scientific domain knowledge to build understanding of measured variables